 - Keep the second ring outside the vagina by about an inch.
 It will cover the vulva.

-- After intercourse, squeeze the outer ring as you gently pull the condom out.
+- After sex, squeeze the outer ring as you gently pull the condom out.

-If the condom breaks, the important thing is to remain calm.
+If the condom breaks, it’s important to remain calm.
 Talk to your partner about your potential next steps.

 You can also schedule an emergency appointment with your doctor to have an intrauterine device inserted (IUD).
 IUDs are over 99 percent effective in preventing pregnancy when inserted up to five days after contraceptive failure.